AndradeDaniel99/MyMovies/README.md

 - MVVM architecture
 - ViewCode
 - API consumption using URLSessions and Decodable Protocol
-- Data persistence with UserDefaults
+- Data persisted locally by enconding/decoding Data with NSEnconder and saving/loading in .documentDirectory

 ### Small optimizations
 - Pagination of 20 movies.
 When the user reaches the end of the ScrollView loads more 20 movies, until the end of the list.